 While some patients have experienced anaphylaxis, all have recovered.

-Covid-19 vaccines have not been tested on pregnant or lactating women or on children.
-It also will need to be tested on millions of more people for scientists to understand how the vaccine may interact with certain chronic illnesses or other drugs.
+The vaccine will need to be tested on millions of more people for scientists to understand how the vaccine may interact with certain chronic illnesses or other drugs.

 How long were test patients followed and why?